 - This is the mode recommended when you need to cut shapes in very specific locations on your material (such as the center front of a greeting card). - Create a virtual mat that matches the material dimensions.
 For example, if you are cutting from an 8.5" x 11" sheet of cardstock, then create a Virtual Mat with those same dimensions.
-You can use either Portrait or Landscape mode just remember to place your material on the mat in the correct orientation for feeding into the ACS-24UHF. - The origin is set using the laser light, not the blade tip.
-Go Offline, press the Menu button and then press the Origin button.
-Direct the red dot of the laser light to the bottom right corner of your material (see below).
-Note that if you need absolute precision for the location of your cuts, it will be necessary to calibrate the Laser Offset, which is covered in Chapter 9.
+You can use either Portrait or Landscape mode just remember to place your material on the mat in the correct orientation for feeding into the KNK. - The origin is set using the alignment pin, not the blade tip (refer to Alignment Pin in Section 1.06).
+Direct the pin tip to the bottom right corner of your material (see below).
+Note that if you need absolute precision for the location of your cuts, it may be necessary to tweak the Laser (Alignment Pin) Offset.